-The company has a global presence with 160 sites and training locations in over 35 countries.
-By geography, the USA accounts for 42% of revenues, followed by Europe (17%) and the rest of the world including Asia (~40%).
+The company’s healthcare business caters to customers in more than 80 countries worldwide.
+By geography, the USA accounts for 43% of revenues, followed by Europe and the UK (23%) and the rest of the world (~43%).

-CAE offers a comprehensive portfolio of training service, and simulation products for the air, land, naval, and public safety markets.
-It operates through Civil Aviation training solutions (~60% of revenues), Defence and security (~36%), and healthcare segments (~4%).
+CAE offers a comprehensive portfolio of training services, and simulation products for the air, land, naval, and public safety markets.
+It operates through Civil Aviation training solutions (~60% of revenues), Defence and security (~37%), and healthcare segments (~3%).

 - Ticker: TSE:CAE